fonzcastellanos/rcoaster/README.md

     - An option argument of 1 enables verbose output to `stdout`, and an option argument of 0 disables it.
     - The default option argument is 0.

-Screenshots are in JPEG format.
+Any screenshots taken are saved as JPEG files.
 Video is a series of screenshots.
 To take a single screenshot, press `i`.
 To start recording video, press `v`.
 To stop recording video, press `v` again.

 To exit the program, have the window in focus and press `ESC`.
 You can also terminate the program by pressing `CTRL + C` in the terminal.